-When it comes to a food that’s been misunderstood for many years, eggs generally come to mind.
+When it comes to food that’s been misunderstood for many years, eggs generally come to mind.
 At one point, eating eggs was considered to be as bad as smoking cigarettes.
 CRAZY!

 In years past, eggs were associated with heart disease due to its high cholesterol level but as we’ve learned, cholesterol alone does not lead to blocked arteries and heart disease.